x157/x157.github.io/UE5/Dev/index.md

 rather than Visual Studio as an IDE.
 Rider has built-in UE5 integration that really is a **must-have** for any serious UE5 C++ developer.

-If you prefer to use Visual Studio, you should strongly consider purchasing the [ReSharper](https://www.jetbrains.com/lp/resharper-cpp-unreal-engine/) plugin for Visual Studio to get a similar UE5 integration.
+If you prefer to use Visual Studio, you should seriously consider purchasing the [ReSharper](https://www.jetbrains.com/lp/resharper-cpp-unreal-engine/) plugin for Visual Studio to get UE5 integration similar to Rider.

 These tools aren't free, but they aren't prohibitively expensive either.
-Given that `Time == $`, IMO it's worthwhile to spend a little $ now to save yourself a LOT of time later.
+Given that `time == $`, IMO it's worthwhile to spend some $ now to save yourself a lot of time later.
+Personally I tend to lean toward `time >= $`, assuming one has the luxury of discretionary spending.

+Check for student discounts if applicable, I believe they are sometimes (always?) offered.